Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 What Are the Most Frequent Hockey Stick Sizing Mistakes?

-Stick sizing mistakes often involve choosing lengths or flex ratings that do not match the player's height and strength, which negatively affects posture, shot release, and puck control.
-Sticks that are too long force the player to reach and bend, promoting poor skating posture and sluggish handling.
+Stick sizing mistakes often involve choosing lengths or flex ratings that do not match the player's height and strength.
+Check our Stick Fit Guide for flex and length charts.

 Current 2024-2025 Measurement Methods for Stick Length